 While the native Minecraft launch works great and is easy to set up, the big downside is you’ll need to enter your details every single time you load it.
 That’s irritating but once it’s done you don’t need to do it again until you close the game.

-We are in the process of figuring out a workaround, though, so stay tuned.
-We’ll be sure to update once we’ve found a way to store the login info natively.
+I’m inthe process of figuring out a workaround, though, so stay tuned.
+I’ll be sure to update once I’ve found a way to store the login info natively.

 What About PolyMC?